phusion/passenger_apt_automation/README.md

  3. Update the package definitions in `debian_specs/`.
 Remove `<% if %>` statements that target only this distribution.
  4. Remove the test box for this distribution.

-     1. Remove `docker-images/setup-testbox-docker-image-ubuntu-16.04`
-     2. Remove `docker-images/testbox-ubuntu-16.04/`
+     1. Remove `docker-images/testbox-ubuntu-16.04/`
-     3. Edit `docker-images/Makefile` and remove entries for this distribution's testbox.
+     2. Edit `docker-images/Makefile` and remove entries for this distribution's testbox.

  5. Commit and push all changes: